bento-platform/katsu/docs/modules/public_api.rst

 A dictionary, keyed by field id of:

 - "mapping" (string) - defines in a path like format, the mapping between the field and its object representation in the Django ORM.
 The first part is a reference to the model.
 The following is the "location" of the field relative to the model (might be nested or made accross joins).
 Example "individual/extra_properties/date_of_consent"
+- "mapping_for_search_filter" *optional* (string) - defines the mapping between the field and its object representation relative to the Individual model in the Django ORM for use in  counting matching indivduals.
+Example "individual/biosamples/experiment/experiment_type".
+When absent the value from the "mapping" property is used by default.
 - "title" (string) - name that is displayed to the user
 - "description" (string) - detailed description of the field, suitable for a tooltip
 - "datatype" (options number, date, string) - defines the type of field